puqeko/circuits/README.md

 ## To do
 - Toggle the terminal a multi terminal device starts on
 - Auto move selection to terminal point
-- Add floating notes.
+- Add floating notes
-- Crop exported image so that circuit sits in screen center.
+- Crop exported image so that circuit sits in screen center
 - Make inductor symbol more fancy
-- Use super sampling.
+- Try implementing super sampling for better image quality